 Another thing to note here is that Nest can automatically shut off your HVAC if your Nest Protect detects an unusual level of smoke or CO.
 This is particularly vital if your heating system uses fossil fuels such as gas or oil or if you have a fan-based heating or cooling system.
 Incomplete combustion of fossil fuels produces CO, which is why it’s vital to shut off such systems if abnormal amounts of CO are detected.
 Fan-based systems, on the other hand, might help spread smoke faster.
 Take note that Nest’s Emergency Shutoff Feature requires that you have a Nest Protect integrated with your Nest Thermostat and that both devices have access to the internet during the emergency.

 - Alerts of extreme conditions

 Lyric reminds you to have your thermostat serviced and maintained.
 It does so when your HVAC system needs cleaning, or when filters need to be replaced, etc. It also looks for extreme conditions, like if your furnace isn’t working as expected.
 Lyric can help keep your HVAC system running efficiently, and at the same time, lengthen your system’s lifespan.

 - Shutoff Patterns

 - Service Reminders

-Ecobee does the same thing.
+ecobee (all three models) does the same thing.
 It checks your system for components that are not working or not working optimally.
 It also reminds you to have your system serviced and maintained by sending you in-app alerts.
 For example, it can remind you to have your furnace and ducts inspected and cleaned.

-Design is a major factor for most smart devices, but especially a thermostat which sits in the front and center of your home.
+The design is a major factor for most smart devices, but especially a thermostat which sits in the front and center of your home.

 - Thin Profile